-The Issuer is relying on article 51(2) of the Swiss Financial Services Act of June 15, 2018 (the "FinSA").
+The Issuer is relying on article 51(2) of the Swiss Financial Services Act of June 15, 2018, as amended (the "FinSA").
 Accordingly, in accordance with article 40(5) of the FinSA, prospective investors in the Bonds are hereby notified that this Prospectus (the "Prospectus") has not been reviewed or approved by a competent Swiss review body pursuant to article 52 of the FinSA.
-The Prospectus will be submitted to SIX Exchange Regulation Ltd in its capacity as Swiss review body pursuant to article 52 of the offering of the Bonds.
+The Prospectus will be submitted to SIX Exchange Regulation Ltd in its capacity as Swiss review body pursuant to article 52 of the FinSA (the "Review Body") for review only after completion of the offering of the Bonds.